For more information on prices, locations and times, please call us at 480-699-9950.

 Comprehensive Blood Testing Available | +individual pricing |

-*Add Leptospirosis for $15.99 w/DAPPv purchase.
-Recently you may have heard about Dogs getting Leptospirosis.
-Lepto is a zoonotic, meaning humans can pick up the bacteria from contact with urine of an infected dog.
+TLC has recently changed its protocols for vaccination.
+Leptospirosis is now part of our puppy and adult dog core vaccines.
+Leptospirosis is a zoonotic disease, meaning humans can pick up the bacteria from contact with urine of an infected dog.
+Dogs become infected through contact with infected urine or with water contaminated with infected urine from wildlife.
 When symptoms do occur, they include fever, muscle pain, vomiting and diarrhea, loss of appetite, lethargy, depression, and blood in urine.
-Lepto can remain in the soil for up to six months and is mostly found in grass and soil areas of parks and any place that urine from animals can be found. if you have any questions about this disease or vaccinating to help prevent it, please inform the Veterinarian or staff.
+Lepto can remain in the soil for up to six months and is mostly found in grass and soil areas of parks and any place that urine from animals can be found.
+If you have any questions about this disease or vaccinating to help prevent it, please inform the veterinarian on staff.

 Additional DAPPv may be needed during Parvo Season.
 Consult your Veterinarian